gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 export default Login
 ```

-Though the routing is working now, you still can access all routes unrestrictedly.
+Though the routing is working now, you still can access all routes without restriction.

 ## Controlling private routes